UMASS Dartmouth Art History BA Overview

 Art History is the study of visual artifacts that express the values of cultures.
-In addition to works that have been traditionally viewed as art, such as painting, sculpture, architecture, prints, drawings, ceramics, textiles, and metalwork, art history also embraces urban planning, cinema, animation, design, photography, computer-based imaging, and many others.
-Learning Outcomes for Art History
+In addition to works that have been traditionally viewed as art, such as painting, sculpture, architecture, prints, drawings, ceramics, textiles, and metalwork, art history also embraces urban planning, cinema, animation, design, photography, digital imaging, and many others.

 Art History Requirements